DavidLeoni/softpython-it/README.md

 ### Running jupyter

-First of all, run Jupyter from the root of the directory
+First of all, run Jupyter from the root of the directory:

 ```bash